cpske/ISP/assignment/ku-polls/iteration1.md

             etc.
         polls/
 ```

-You can use the subdirectory layout in other projects (if you want) but not this assignment.
+More complex projects *do use subdirs* as shown above, but not for this assignment.

-README.md should contain a brief description of the app and links to wiki pages:

-- Vision Statement
-- Requirements
-- Development Plan
-- Iteration 1 Plan
+**db.sqlite3** - normally you should *not* commit a database to Git.
+But for Iteration 1 we need it in order to run your code.
+You will delete this later after creating a *data fixture*.

 Your Github repository should also contain:

 - `iteration1` branch merged into master or main
 - at least 1 Pull Request, now closed
-- "KU Polls" Project in the "Projects" tab.
+- "KU Polls" Project in the "Projects" tab
+- Github Issues for work in Iteration 1, now closed.
 - "Iteration 1" task board in the "KU Polls" Project.
-Most tasks should be "Done".
+All (or most) tasks should be "Done".
-- Github Issues for work in Iteration 1, now closed

 ## References